fusion5/xp-asm/README.md

 *** Activity stack

+- Don't use a constructor for each size, use parameters
 - Major refactoring to make encodable objects monomorphic.
-Do not reflect address solving at the type level.
+Do not reflect address solving as type parameters.
 That was nice but not required.
   AOp disappears.
 New Encodable atomize of type:

     class Encodable op where